-Acquired or ascending UDT, recognized more frequently now, is defined as UDT in which previous scrotal position was documented at least once (Hack WW, et al 2003).
-Usually, testes are present in a scrotal position at birth, but in early childhood (between 4—10 yr), testes “ascend” out of the scrotum.
-Secondary cryptorchidism can be seen as a complication of inguinal hernia repair in up to 1—2 % of the patients, commonly neonates and young infants.
+Acquired or ascending UDT, recognized more frequently now, is defined as UDT in which a previous scrotal position was documented at least once (Hack WW, et al 2003).
+Usually, testes are present in a scrotal position at birth, but, in early childhood (between 4—10 yrs), the testes “ascend” out of the scrotum.
+Secondary cryptorchidism can be seen as a complication of inguinal hernia repair in up to 1—2% of the patients, commonly neonates and young infants.

 Epidemiology of Cryptorchidism

-Geographical variation in its prevalence is seen and it varies from 4.3—4.9 % at birth to 1—1.5 % at 3 months to 0.8—2.5 % at 9 months of age.
-However, the exact reason of this variation is unknown but may be due to genetics or environmental factors.
+Geographical variation in its prevalence is seen and it varies from 4.3—4.9% at birth to 1—1.5% at 3 months to 0.8—2.5% at 9 months of age; however, the exact reason of this variation is unknown but may be due to genetics or environmental factors.
 Risk ratios for cryptorchidism are 10.1 in twins, 3.5 in brothers, and 2.3 in offspring of fathers who had a UDT.
-Cryptorchidism is usually unilateral with a left-sided predominance; however, bilateral UDT is seen in 10 % cases.
+Cryptorchidism is usually unilateral with a left-sided predominance; however, bilateral UDT is seen in 10% of cases.
 Most of the UDT are palpable and common locations are suprascrotal (outside the external ring), inguinal canal, and abdomen.
-Approximately 20 % boys have at least one non-palpable testis which may be intra-abdominal, atrophic, or absent.
+Approximately 20% of boys have at least one non-palpable testis which may be intra-abdominal, atrophic, or absent.

 Etiology of Cryptorchidism

 These include prematurity, low birth weight, small for gestational age, twin pregnancy, breech presentation, and maternal factors (elderly mothers, obesity, diabetes, and estrogen exposure during pregnancy) and family history of cryptorchidism.
 Genetic susceptibility also exists, but this is likely to be polygenic and multifactorial.